TruBadger (TRUBGR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 TruBadger Historical Price

 According to the latest data gathered on TruBadger live price page, the current price of TruBadger is 0USD.
-The circulating supply of TruBadger(TRUBGR) is 433.73T TRUBGR , giving it a market capitalization of $759.01K.
+The circulating supply of TruBadger(TRUBGR) is 433.72T TRUBGR , giving it a market capitalization of $764.96K.

 - 24-hour0.00%$ --$ --$ --